 Size: Large but feels cozy

 Activities: Browsing unique shops, get lost and feel like you’re on Diagon Alley

 Time on Train From London: 2 hours

-Said to have inspired Diagon Alley in the Harry Potter Series, York is easily one of the best places to visit in England by train and has so many things to do!
-Its close proximity to London makes is a perfect day trip (although my English partner would say otherwise).
+Said to have inspired Diagon Alley in the Harry Potter Series, this gorgeous town is easily one of the best places to visit in England by train and there are so many things to do in York!
+Its close proximity to London makes it a perfect day trip (although my English partner would say otherwise).

 The city is incredibly pedestrian friendly and once you get to the center you won’t find any cars or bikes.